-7. Similarity configuration
+7 Similarity configuration

 Optional features in the similarity feature model represent variability points that should be resolved during the similarity configuration step to generate similarity specifications.
 Configuration engineers resolve these variabilities by selecting features in the similarity feature model according to the needs of a particular product.
-For example, Figure 7 shows the similarity feature model in Figure 5 configured for a product that requires all the Xmas trees to have the same number of SEMs.
+For example, Figure

-Figure 7: Similarity feature model configured for a particular product.
+Fig. 7: Similarity feature model configured for a particular product.